ga-wdi-curriculum/js-scope/context.md

 *But what if we want more control?*

-Because we've written a method to set the `pilot` property, we can use that method to provide more control.
-For example... what if we wanted to prevent inexperienced pilots from flying?
+Because we've written a method to set the `housewife` property, we can use that method to provide more control.
+For example... what if we wanted to prevent inexperienced housewives from starting drama?

 ```js
 var bravo = {